-- 1.13.1 Volatiles Analysis Forms - 1.13.1.1 Spreadsheet form for calibrator, controls and case sample can be located under I:\International Management
+- 1.13.1 Volatiles Analysis Forms - 1.13.1.1 Spreadsheet form for calibrator, controls and case sample can be located under I:\ALCOHOL\BLOOD\Blood Control QA

-System\Toxicology\Toxicology Forms - 1.13.2 Quality Assurance Data - 1.13.2.1 A copy of quality assurance data (calibrators and controls) need not be included in individual case files. - factor/calibration curve, controls and reference material will be prepared for each analysis run and stored centrally in the location designated for alcohol quality assurance data in the laboratory where the analysis was performed until archiving. - 1.13.2.3 When necessary, a copy of the quality assurance data can be prepared from the centrally stored documents.
+1.13.2 Quality Assurance Data

+- 1.13.2.1 A copy of quality assurance data (calibrators and controls) need not be included in individual case files. - 1.13.2.2 A packet containing spreadsheets and data for response factor/calibration curve, controls and reference material will be prepared for each analysis run and stored centrally in the location designated for alcohol quality assurance data in the laboratory where the analysis was performed until archiving. - 1.13.2.3 When necessary, a copy of the quality assurance data can be prepared from the centrally stored documents. - 1.13.2.4 For qualitative only runs, the only QA samples that need to be included are the qualitative reference standard used to identify the peaks of interest and the appropriate blanks (internal standard and optional water blank).